masnick/ipython-setup/README.md

 ...and then run the cell.
 The cell will be auto-filled with the contents of `setup.py`.
 Note that you will need to run the cell again after it is auto-filled.

+## Auto-create `.py` and `.html` files when saving

+IPyton/Jupyter notebooks [can do this automatically](http://protips.maxmasnick.com/ipython-notebooks-automatically-export-py-and-html), which is very useful for version control.
+The `.html` output from this is what the [toggle HTML button](https://github.com/masnick/ipython-setup/blob/cf703c6dec0fa6f5e41533a87665d7716e759cdb/setup.py#L43-L56) is for.

 ## License (MIT)

 Copyright (c) 2015 Max Masnick